cocos/cocos-docs/en/scripting/internal-events.md

 ![hierarchy](./internal-events/hierarchy.png)

-- If one touch is applied in the overlapping area between A and B, now B won't receive the touch event, so that propagating order of the touch event should be **A - C - D**
+1. If one touch is applied in the overlapping area between A and B, now B won't receive the touch event, so that propagating order of the touch event should be **A - C - D**
-- If the touch location is in node B ( the visible blue area ), the order should be **B - C - D**
+2. If the touch location is in node B ( the visible blue area ), the order should be **B - C - D**
-- If the touch location is in node C, the order should be **C - D**
+3. If the touch location is in node C, the order should be **C - D**
+4. As a precondition to the second case, we register touch events on C D node in the capturing phase, then the order should be **D - C - B**

 ## Other events of `cc.Node`